-You have 1,500 characters to tell fans who you are, and you can use @tags to link to other Spotify content like albums that inspired you, artists you’ve collaborated with, or playlists you’re featured on.
+You have 1,500 characters to tell fans who you are.
+You can use @tags to link to other Spotify content like albums that inspired you, artists you’ve collaborated with, or playlists you’re featured on.
 You can also paste Spotify links into the text field and add a link to your Wikipedia page for fans who want to dig deeper.

 Note: The bio you add using Spotify for Artists officially replaces the Rovi bio on your profile and you won’t be able to revert back to it.